Security practices

 Supplier risk management

 Where Atlassian engages any third-party suppliers (including contractors and cloud service providers) we are intent on making sure those engagements do not in any way jeopardise our customers or their data.
 To this end, a review process is undertaken by our legal and procurement teams for any proposed third-party supplier engagements.
-For any engagements we deem high or critical risk, these are subject to additional reviews by our security and risk and compliance teams.
-Ongoing due diligence also occurs via subsequent reviews - either upon contract renewal or annually depending on the risk level of the engagement.
+If an engagement is determined to have any medium, high or critical risks, additional risk assessments are conducted by security, compliance, risk, and legal teams.
+Ongoing due diligence also occurs via subsequent reviews - either upon contract renewal or periodically depending on the risk level of the engagement.

 Atlassian also requires its suppliers to comply with minimum security requirements as part of their engagement with us.
 These are enforced via inclusion in our supplier contracts.
 These requirements will vary depending on the risk level of the engagement, and includes the following:

-- SAML integration with Atlassian’s single sign on platform
+- SAML2.0/SSO integration with Atlassian’s single sign on platform

 - Encryption for data in transit and at rest using non-deprecated algorithms